 We talked in detail about where you should spend your first $10,000 on your business in this post.
 Now, we’re turning the tables and looking at some common startup expenses that—when you look a little closer—aren’t so essential after all.

-Office space, furniture
+1. Office space and furniture

 If there’s one thing the tech movement has taught us, it’s that the greatest businesses of all time can be started in the family garage.
-Amazon, Hewlett Packard and yep, the iconic Apple all began alongside storage boxes and lawnmowers in borrowed space.
+Amazon, Hewlett Packard, and yep, the iconic Apple all began alongside storage boxes and lawnmowers in borrowed space.

 Office space is one of the biggest overhead expenses of any business.
 Unless you absolutely require a brick-and-mortar storefront, you can save tens of thousands of dollars by making do with a home office and secondhand furniture until you have a more significant amount in savings.